-This conference will explore the current state of our understanding of optic nerve degeneration, such as in glaucoma.
-It will identify crucial problems and promising future research directions and will initiate follow-up workshops for translational and biomarker research.
+This conference explored the current state of our understanding of optic nerve degeneration, such as in glaucoma.
+It identified crucial problems and promising future research directions and initiated follow-up workshops for translational and biomarker research.

-To stimulate ideas and discussion, leading experts from a variety of fields will emphasize a cross-sectional, interdisciplinary approach.
-Speakers will discuss the influence of ageing, oxidative stress, mitochondria, glia and autoimmunity in the pathogenesis of these processes, as well as their ability to protect the optic nerve against degeneration or to slow it down.
+To stimulate ideas and discussion, leading experts from a variety of fields emphasized a cross-sectional, interdisciplinary approach.
+Speakers discussed the influence of ageing, oxidative stress, mitochondria, glia and autoimmunity in the pathogenesis of these processes, as well as their ability to protect the optic nerve against degeneration or to slow it down.

-In addition to these basic mechanisms, speakers will focus on understanding and identifying biomarkers in optic nerve degeneration.
-The emphasis will be on ageing and its role in the disease pathogenesis and treatment approaches.
+In addition to these basic mechanisms, speakers focused on understanding and identifying biomarkers in optic nerve degeneration.
+The emphasis was on ageing and its role in the disease pathogenesis and treatment approaches.

-The conference will bring together clinicians and basic scientists from different fields and will highlight translational research providing a platform for networking and stimulating discussions.
+The conference brought together clinicians and basic scientists from different fields and highlighted translational research providing a platform for networking and stimulating discussions.
 Including: